 Mission of the Mayor’s Office

-The mayor may also make general investigations into the official conduct and affairs of all city officers and employees, and may e examine “the conditions of all city books, papers, records, property and equipment,” and report to the City Council “all violations or neglect of duty.”
-The mayor is tasked by the city charter adopted in 2018 to “put down riots and unlawful assemblies,” and during any time of public danger or an officially declared state of emergency, “shall assume the role of emergency management director, take command of the police and fire departments, maintain order, and enforce the law,” the charter states.
+The Mayor may also make general investigations into the official conduct and affairs of all city officers and employees, and may e examine “the conditions of all city books, papers, records, property and equipment,” and report to the City Council “all violations or neglect of duty.”
+The Mayor is tasked by the city charter to “put down riots and unlawful assemblies,” and during any time of public danger or an officially declared state of emergency, “shall assume the role of emergency management director, take command of the police and fire departments, maintain order, and enforce the law,” the charter states.

 When necessary, the mayor may call the council into a special session, and “shall recommend to the council such measures from time to time, as to him/her shall seem wholesome and proper.”
 And, according to the charter, “the mayor shall exemplify good citizenship and exhibit a cooperative spirit.”